SAP-archive/jam-collaboration-sample/Webhooks/Java/JamWebHooksTester4j/README.md

 ### Webhooks Sample
-* Source code for the "Webhooks - Alias Users" and "Webhooks - Groups" tutorial in the "SAP Jam Developer Guide".
+* Source code for the "Webhooks - Alias Users" and "Webhooks - Groups" tutorial in the "SAP Jam Collaboration Developer Guide".
-  * Requirements - An account on a SAP Jam instance and an associated SAP Cloud Platform trial account.
+  * Requirements - An account on a SAP Jam Collaboration instance and an associated SAP Cloud Platform trial account.
-* This Java EE server implements a simple endpoint for SAP Jam Push Notifications to use as a callback URL.
+* This Java EE server implements a simple endpoint for SAP Jam Collaboration Push Notifications to use as a callback URL.

 # License